DMD1070/DMD1070.github.io/lessons/final-project.md

 title: Final Project
 lesson_num: 0
 published: true
+excerpt: "The Web is a powerful tool that you can use to inform people about your work and yourself.
+For the final course project you will be developing a portfolio site with a minimum of 4 pages."
 ---

 The Web is a powerful tool that you can use to inform people about your work and yourself.
 For the final course project you will be developing a portfolio site with a minimum of 4 pages.